 Buildings were inspected to determine if they were safe or not and then, at a monthly meeting, the board of directors would vote on whether or not a property should be insured.
 Houses built not conforming to legal specifications were denied insurance.

-While fire is still one of the most common homeowners insurance claims, today’s policies now help protect against a number of losses, including water leaks, windstorms, hail damage, theft and other unforeseen circumstances.
+While fire is still one of the most common homeowners insurance claims, today’s homeowner insurance policies now help protect against a number of losses, including water leaks, windstorms, hail damage, theft and other unforeseen circumstances.

 Here are the most common types of homeowners insurance claims and some tips to help protect your property from these losses.